Maximum Input Voltage CMOS Solution

 How to Calculate Maximum Input Voltage CMOS?

-Maximum Input Voltage CMOS calculator uses Maximum Input Voltage CMOS = (2*Output Voltage for Max Input+(Threshold Voltage of PMOS Without Body Bias)-Supply Voltage+Transconductance Ratio*Threshold Voltage of NMOS Without Body Bias)/(1+Transconductance Ratio) to calculate the Maximum Input Voltage CMOS, The Maximum Input Voltage CMOS formula is defined as the Maximum input voltage which can be interpreted as logic "0".
+Maximum Input Voltage CMOS calculator uses Maximum Input Voltage CMOS = (2*Output Voltage for Max Input+(Threshold Voltage of PMOS Without Body Bias)-Supply Voltage+Transconductance Ratio*Threshold Voltage of NMOS Without Body Bias)/(1+Transconductance Ratio) to calculate the Maximum Input Voltage CMOS, Maximum Input Voltage CMOS refers to the highest voltage level that can be safely applied to the input terminal of a CMOS device without causing damage to its internal components, ensuring reliable operation within specified voltage limits.
 Maximum Input Voltage CMOS is denoted by VIL symbol.

 How to calculate Maximum Input Voltage CMOS using this online calculator?
 To use this online calculator for Maximum Input Voltage CMOS, enter Output Voltage for Max Input (Voutput), Threshold Voltage of PMOS Without Body Bias (VT0,p), Supply Voltage (VDD), Transconductance Ratio (Kr) & Threshold Voltage of NMOS Without Body Bias (VT0,n) and hit the calculate button.
 Here is how the Maximum Input Voltage CMOS calculation can be explained with given input values -> 1.08 = (2*3.14+((-0.7))-3.3+2.5*0.6)/(1+2.5).